Renewable energy: NI planning system 'needs radical reform' to meet targets

 "At the minute, we don't have any certainty or confidence in the planning system in Northern Ireland because we just don't know when we would get the decision.
 And you can't run a business on that basis - you need to have certainty on timeline.

 "But we are also working on new projects for Northern Ireland.
-And if we can see a change in the way planning is dealt with in Northern Ireland, we will have those projects are ready to submit, because we all have a task to do here to try to get her 2030 targets."
+And if we can see a change in the way planning is dealt with in Northern Ireland, we will have those projects are ready to submit, because we all have a task to do here to try to get [to] 2030 targets," Mr Carson said.

-Mr Carson said the renewable electricity industry had accepted a fees increase, despite NI already having the highest planning application fees of anywhere in these islands.
+Speaking on Friday, Mr Agnew said the renewable electricity industry had accepted a fees increase, despite Northern Ireland already having the highest planning application fees of anywhere in these islands.

 "However, we insist the increased fees should be value for money and the system resourced to meet the needs of users," he added.